vinnilla/Lan-Party/README.md

 #LAN PARTY

-### A real-time coop combat based game using socket.io
+### A real-time co-op combat based game using socket.io

 ##### MEAN Stack:
 Mongo is used to store account information (username and password) as well as character information associated with the account.